love-douya/love-douya.github.io/_posts/2018-04-30-Usage of brace-enclosed initializer list in struct and class in C++.md

 ---
 layout: post
-title: "2018-04-30-Usage of brace-enclosed initializer list in struct and class in C++"
+title: "Usage of brace-enclosed initializer list in struct and class in C++"
 date: 2018-04-30 19:50
 categories: C++
 tags: C++